dwave-examples/distributed-computing/README.md

 ## Code Overview
 Leap's DQM solver accepts problems expressed in terms of an Ocean [DiscreteQuadraticModel](https://docs.ocean.dwavesys.com/en/latest/docs_dimod/reference/dqm.html) object.
-The DiscreteQuadraticModel contains two dictionaries:
+The DiscreteQuadraticModel has two types of bias:

 * linear biases
 * quadratic biases

-We want to define these two dictionaries so that a low-energy solution found by the DQM solver will correspond to a solution of the graph partitioning problem.
+We want to define these two biases so that a low-energy solution found by the DQM solver will correspond to a solution of the graph partitioning problem.

-For this problem, it is easiest to think in terms of ordered pairs (node, partition).
-We will choose partitions numbered from 0 to 3.
-The nodes will be numbered starting from 0 in the code.
-For example, the pair (1, 2) corresponds to node 1 and partition 2.
+The QUBO has two parts: the objective, and the constraints.
+The objective consists of terms which, for each edge in the graph, favor solutions in which both nodes are in the same partition.
+This penalizes node pairs which are in different partitions, and thus we minimize the number of links between partitions.
+The constraints consist of terms which constrain each partition to have the same number of nodes; this number is the number of nodes divided by the number of partitions.

 ### Linear Biases

-We set the linear biases in order to divide the nodes across the partitions as equally as possible.
-For example, for 16 nodes, and 4 partitions, we want to have 4 nodes in each partition.
-One way to do this is to put positive linear bias on every (node, partition) combination, except for particular pairs that we want to favor.
-We start by putting bias 0 on (node 0, partition 0), and bias 0 on (node 1, partition 1), until we have reached all the partitions, and then we start over with node 0, node 1, etc.
-This "round robin" approach will favor putting an equal number of nodes in all the partitions.
+The linear biases have contributions from both the objective and the constraints.
+The contribution from the objective reduces to an expression involving the degree of each node in the graph, which is calculated in the code.
+The contribution from the constraints is a constant for all entries, and it is included so that the overall energy computation yields a sensible result.

 ### Quadratic

-The quadratic dictionary tells the DQM solver how to penalize variable combinations that we want to avoid.
-In this problem, this means implementing the constraint that we should have as few links between partitions as possible.

-To accomplish this, we favor links between nodes which are in the same partition.
-We put a negative bias on edges between nodes that are in the same partition; and we put zero bias on edges between nodes that are in different partitions.
-The Lagrange parameter controls the strength of that bias.
+The quadratic biases also have contributions from both the objective and the constraints, and they are summed up in the code.
+Note that the code needs to add terms from node pairs which don't have edges between them; that is done in a separate loop.

 ## Code Specifics